Bittle / Bittle X

 Install the legs

-Install the upper leg and lower leg components to the output teeth of the servos when the Bittle is powered on and in the calibration state.
+Install the upper leg and lower leg components to the output teeth of the servos when the Bittle is powered on and in the calibration mode.
 Please keep the torso, upper leg, and lower leg installed vertically as much as possible.
 Pay attention not to install the lower leg backward (the correct orientation is shown in the picture below).

 Use the included L-shaped tool as a reference